In the days after Jose Mourinho's sacking, there were some fascinating insights into the mood in the Manchester United dressing room.

 Woodward had no choice but to act, as he feared an exodus of key players.

 There are no names given in the report.
 We do know, though, that numerous squad members are out of contract in the summer, including Ander Herrera, Juan Mata, and Antonio Valencia.

 Many senior players weren't happy about Mourinho's treatment of £52million midfielder Fred, who has been afforded just six league starts since his arrival.

 Nor were they pleased about his management of Bailly.

 When reports like this emerge, it's easy to see why Paul Merson hit out at United players for lacking "professional pride".

 “They had the best manager in the world and none of them wanted to run around,” Merson told Sky Sports.

-Yet it just goes to show how toxic the atmosphere has been at Carrington.
-Sorting that out will be Solskjaer's first task.
+Yet it just goes to show how toxic the atmosphere was at Carrington.
+It seems, though, that Solskjaer has already addressed this very well.

 Were United players right to stage a revolt?
 Have your say in the comments.News Now - Sport News